mHassan11/mHassan11.github.io/_pages/about.md

   - about.html
 ---

-I am a PhDstudent in information science at iSchool, University of Illinois at Urbana-Champaign (UIUC) working with [Prof. Basir](https://ischool.illinois.edu/people/masooda-bashir).
+I am a PhD student in information science at iSchool, University of Illinois at Urbana-Champaign (UIUC) working with [Prof. Basir](https://ischool.illinois.edu/people/masooda-bashir).
 I am interested in Security, Privacy, and Social Computing.<br>

 ### CONTACT INFORMATION